Deysdeveloper/ChronicDiseaseApp/README_SAMSUNG_HEALTH_INTEGRATION.md

 # Samsung Galaxy Watch 4 Health Data Integration Guide

+## 🎉 Latest Update: Permission Issue FIXED!

+**Date:** November 29, 2025

+### Issue Resolved

+The app was not reading blood pressure data despite having Health Connect access.
+The problem was that the app required ALL 5 permissions including "Active Calories" which wasn't granted.
+This has been fixed!

+### What Changed

+- ✅ Active Calories is now **optional** (not required)
+- ✅ Only 4 required permissions: Heart Rate, Blood Pressure, SpO2, Steps
+- ✅ Enhanced logging to track permission status
+- ✅ Visual indicators showing real vs sample data
+- ✅ Extended blood pressure query from 7 days to 30 days

+### Current Status

+✅ App successfully connects to Health Connect
+✅ Permissions validated correctly
+⚠️ **Next Step:** You need to sync Samsung Health data to Health Connect

+**See `QUICK_START_GUIDE.md` for 5-minute setup to get your blood pressure data showing!**

+---

 This guide explains how to integrate Samsung Galaxy Watch 4 health data (SpO2, blood pressure, heart rate, etc.) into your Chronic Disease Management app using Google's Health Connect API.